Arkime Parliament

 Did you know that a Parliament is a group of owls?

-Parliament Dashboad
+Parliament Dashboard

 Parliament Dashboard screenshot